 Are you tired of using tampons?
 Many people are.
 They’re expensive, not great for the environment and it might feel like you’re always running to the store to buy more.
 Then it’s time to consider making the switch to a menstrual cup.
 Keep on reading to find out more.

 We have some good news to finish off this article—there is an alternative to tampons that come without the risk of toxic shock syndrome.
 Menstrual cups are bell-shaped cylinders that are inserted into the vaginal canal and are designed to collect menstrual fluid.

 The top-quality ones (avoid the cheap ones from China) are usually made from medical grade silicone, which is approved by the FDA.
 They have a very long history of safe use, and to date, there is only one reported case of toxic shock syndrome caused by a menstrual cup (compared to thousands of cases with tampons).

 There are a few reasons why you might want to consider using a menstrual cup instead of tampons:

 Money.
 Think about all those pads and tampons—they’re expensive!
-A menstrual cup is a bit more expensive in the very short-term, but you’ll have years of savings down the road.
+It’s a bit more expensive in the very short-term, but you’ll have years of savings down the road.
 It’s a price that I’m certainly willing to pay—most of the good ones are around $20-30.
-See: Are Menstrual Cups Expensive?

 Get a Menstrual Cup